Imtiyaz-Rahman/Image-Arcade/README.md

 ### API testing

 Testing is important and can help to ensure that a service works.
 Within the image arcade, testing was done to find the desired image API, which was necessary as it showed how the different APIs would work and prevented wasted effort being put in due to an API's limitations within the final service.
-In the diagram below and [image-API-tests](tests/image-API-tests.ipynb), the use of Jupyter notebooks was applied allowing for a controlled environment, making it easier to test.
+In Figure 10 and [image-API-tests](tests/image-API-tests.ipynb), the use of Jupyter notebooks was applied allowing for a controlled environment, making it easier to test.
 Along with this, test cases could be easily implemented to see the function and output of the different APIs, ensuring that the desired API could be selected.

+Figure 10

 ![API Tests File](readme-images/notebook-API-test.png)